 Our firm has had decades of experience preparing and effectuating the estate plans for thousands of clients.
 As a result, we are well aware of the pitfalls of estate planning documents that either were improperly executed or otherwise have some claimed defect.

-Our offices through the years appeared in Probate Courts throughout the State of Michigan both on the side of requesting a Court set aside an estate plan as well as defending a legal attack against a properly executed estate plan.
+Our offices through the years appeared nationally in Probate Courts on the side of requesting a Court set aside an estate plan as well as defending a legal attack against a properly executed estate plan.
 There is a myriad of legal issues involved both from the Probate law as well as the Michigan Court Rules regarding litigation that requires a particular level of expertise.
 Some of the issues of concern include the following:

-- Were the estate plans at the time of signing property witnessed and executed?
+- Were the estate plans at the time of signing properly witnessed and executed?

 - Do the estate planning documents contain any verbiage that can be legally challenged?

 - Can a challenge be made or withstood relating to the decedent’s state of mind, physical and mental condition at the time of signing the documents?

 - Can a claim be established or defended regarding potential actions of undue influence in the creation of the estate plan?

 - Is there an “in terrorem” clause contained in either the Will or Trust being contested which would negate the challenging party’s interest if found to be without probable cause.